 The IUCN Red List of Threatened Species is a critical indicator of the health of the world’s biodiversity – a Barometer of Life – telling us what we need to know to save wild species.
-So far, over 96,500 species have been assessed for The IUCN Red List.
-Our goal is to have assessed 160,000 species by 2020.
+So far, over 116,000 species have been assessed for The IUCN Red List.
+Our goal is to have assessed 160,000 species by the end of 2020.

 Our urgent targets are to:

 - Fund the reassessment of all comprehensively assessed groups.
 This is essential to continue monitoring the changing status of species across the world.

 - Fund the assessment of taxa not yet represented on The IUCN Red List.
 This will help expand coverage to a more representative subset of the planet's biodiversity.